ghoomfrog/universe/computer science/expandable timestamp.md

 # Expandable Timestamp

-An expandable timestamp is a variable-sized millisecond-precise timestamp.
+An expandable timestamp (XT) is a variable-sized millisecond-precise timestamp.

 ### Structure